2013 UH15: Orbit and classification

 It belongs to a small group of detached objects with perihelion distances of 30 AU or more, and semi-major axes of 150 AU or more.
-These extreme trans-Neptunian objects (ETNOs) can not reach such orbits without some perturbing object, which lead to the speculation of Planet Nine.
+These extreme trans-Neptunian objects (ETNOs) can not reach such orbits without some perturbing object, which leads to the speculation of Planet Nine.

 Numbering and naming

-As of 2018, this minor planet has neither been numbered nor named by the Minor Planet Center.
+As of 2025, this minor planet has neither been numbered nor named by the Minor Planet Center.
 The official discoverers will be defined when the object is numbered.